-And if you want to save some money, you can try the dishes available at convenience stores like the famous 7 eleven in Japan.
+And if you want to save some money, you can try the dishes available at convenience stores like the famous 7-Eleven in Japan.

 Pick a Local Guide

 Even if you plan your itinerary carefully, there’s nothing better than having a local guide to show you some off-the-record places.
-You will likely find some secret places on the internet, but you will feel more relaxed if you have a local guide to help you use public transportation, find good places to eat and amazing things to visit that only a local can know.
+You will likely find some secret places on the internet, but you will feel more relaxed if you have a local guide to help you use public transportation, and find good places to eat and amazing things to visit that only a local can know.

 Get a Travel Insurance

 This step is not mandatory, but it is highly recommended.
 Travel insurance protects you against eventual problems during your trip.
 If you were just visiting another country nearby, I wouldn’t recommend travel insurance, but visiting a country on another continent plus the language barrier, you should pick travel insurance and have a relaxing trip.